Why Should Location Matter When You Work From Home?

 Training

-Lots of companies want you to do your training in person at their location for a while before they turn you loose to work at home.
+Some companies want you to do your training in person at their location for a while before they turn you loose to work at home.
+This is despite the fact that virtual training has now become the standard.

 Meetings